mcgooz/SousChef/README.md

 An overview of all recipes currently saved in the DB.

 ##### `register.html`
-The page where users can create their profile.
+The page where users can regsiter an account, which will automatically create their profile.

 ##### `user_dashboard.html`
 The user's personal dashboard where they can update their profile picture, recipe images and delete recipes they have created.